 Types of Flies

-Flies or fly patterns (same thing!) come in a huge variety of styles, colors, and sizes for countless species.
-Flies can be specific imitations of various prey or simply "attractors" that try to provoke strikes with unique color or movement.
-Although many flies are more commonly referred to by their specific style or name, for simplicity's sake let's go over a few of the most general categories you should be familiar with:
+Flies or fly patterns (same thing!) come in a wide variety of styles, colors, and sizes for countless species.
+Flies can be specific imitations of various prey or simply "attractors" that try to provoke strikes with unique colors or movement.
+Although many flies are more commonly referred to by their specific style or name, for simplicity's sake, let's go over a few of the most general categories you should be familiar with.

-While the term "dry fly" usually brings up images of a small insect-imitating trout fly, any fly that's made to float on the water's surface is technically a dry fly.
-These flies come in a huge number of sizes and styles from ultra-tiny insect imitations to massive creations made for saltwater fishing.
-A few examples of specific subcategories include attractors, terrestrials, and poppers.
+While the term "dry fly" usually brings up images of a small insect-imitating trout fly, any fly made to float on the water's surface is technically a dry fly.
+These flies come in many sizes and styles, from ultra-tiny insect imitations to massive creations made for saltwater fishing.
+A few examples of specific subcategories of dry flies include attractors, terrestrials, and poppers.

 A fly that's fished (you guessed it!) under the surface can be labeled a wet fly.
-Just like dry flies, various types of wet flies exist from old-school traditional patterns to nymphs and countless others!
-Speaking of nymphs, they are an extremely common type of wet fly—especially with trout anglers.
-Nymphs resemble immature insects and are popular for not just trout, but other freshwater species such as panfish, carp, and steelhead.
-Wet flies may often be weighted with things like lead wire, eyes, or bead-heads to help them sink even faster.
+Like dry flies, various types of wet flies exist, from old-school traditional patterns to nymphs and countless others!
+Speaking of nymphs, they are a prevalent type of wet fly—especially with trout anglers.
+Nymphs resemble immature insects and are popular for trout and other freshwater species such as panfish, carp, and steelhead.
+In addition, wet flies may often be weighted with things like lead wire, eyes, or bead heads to help them sink even faster.

-Designed to be fished under the surface, a streamer is another popular type of wet fly that can catch many fresh and saltwater species.
-Flies in this category often have long hair/fibers for increased action because they can imitate large, lively prey like small fish and leeches.
-A streamer is typically casted out then retrieved by stripping in the line which means the angler will likely feel the actual strike.
-The hits can be jolting and the rewards can often be big!
+A streamer is another popular type of wet fly that can catch many fresh and saltwater species.
+Flies in this category often have long hair/fibers for increased action because they can imitate large, lively prey like small fish and leeches that big fish feed on.
+A streamer is typically cast out and then retrieved by stripping in the line, which means the angler will likely feel the actual strike.
+The hits can be jolting, and the rewards can often be substantial!